pbs-assess/hookCompetition/README.md

 - `year` the year of the fishing event
 - `region_INLA` the region where the fishing event took place.
 An index (numeric variable) matching the corresponding row in `survey_boundaries`
 - `station` containing the index of the fishing station where the fishing event took place.
 Useful if the same locations are visited each year (for multiple years)
-- `twentyhooks` a bindary variable indicating years where a different number of hooks were used.
+- `twentyhooks` a binary variable indicating years where a different number of hooks were used.
 Useful if 2 fishing protocols are used and differences want to be controlled for.
 Set to 0 if not relevant.

+## Simulation Study

+The simulation study accompanying the paper can be found in the folder 'Simulation Study'